Sepera-okeq/DDS-Evrika-Plugin/README.md

 - **Compression Formats**: Choose from `dxt1`, `dxt3`, `dxt5`, `bc7`, or none.
 - **Mipmap Levels**: Choose automatic mipmap detection or select levels 1-5.
+- **Image Filters**: Apply filters (Lanczos, Box, Mitchell, Catmull-Rom, Triangle) during the export process to manage image resizing quality.
-- **File Naming**: Options to use original file names or temp generate name.
-Add support specify custom export name.
+- **File Naming**: Options to use original file names or generate custom names.
+Supports specifying custom export names.

 ## Requirements

 - **Krita 4.2+**: Ensure you have Krita version 4.2 or higher.
 - **ImageMagick**: Installed and configured in your system's PATH.
-Use the provided `magick.exe` for Windows systems, or globally install ImageMagick on Linux and MacOS (`apt`/`brew`).
+Use the provided `magick.exe` for Windows systems, or install ImageMagick globally on Linux and macOS (`apt`/`brew`).

+## Known Issues with Transparency

+For images containing transparency or semi-transparent areas, it is recommended to use the **DXT5** compression format. **DXT1**, while efficient, supports only binary transparency, leading to the loss of partial transparency.
+If this compression format is selected in conjunction with filters like **Lanczos**, it may blend and remove transparency, so use **DXT5** to preserve a smooth transition.

 ## Support & Troubleshooting